-The senior team involved in the external audit benefits from continuity in engagement leader and engagement manager.
 The team has significant experience in the audit of local authorities and integration joint boards.
 It is supported by specialists, all of whom work with a variety of local government and public sector bodies.
 All members of the team are part of our wider local government and health network.
-Senior members of the audit team are set out below and relevant contact details are provided on the back page of this report.
+Contact details for senior members of the audit team are provided on the back page of this report.